dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-You can explore on he globe how regional innovation benefit from foreign investments.
+You can explore on the globe how regional innovation benefits from foreign investments.

 Each blue bubble shows the average impact of a foreign investment on patent increase.
 The bigger the bubble, the larger the increase in patent production.
 The flows in orange are the 100 most impactful investments, outside the USA.